 In 2004, the Big Ten implemented a pilot program of instant replay for college football.
 Following the season, the conference forwarded replay proposals to the NCAA regarding the future use of instant replay, where it approved country-wide testing in 2005.
 In 2006, the NCAA approved the use of instant replay for all conferences.

-The conference expanded its footprint further in 2012 when the COPC approved formal membership applications from the University of Maryland and Rutgers University on November 19 and 20, respectively.
-Maryland and Rutgers will become official Big Ten members for the 2014-15 academic year, giving the conference almost 9,500 students participating in intercollegiate athletics and more than 11,000 participation opportunities on 350 teams.
+The conference expanded its footprint further in 2012 when the COP/C approved formal membership applications from the University of Maryland and Rutgers University on November 19 and 20, respectively.
+Maryland and Rutgers became official Big Ten members on July 1, 2014, giving the conference almost 9,500 students participating in intercollegiate athletics and more than 11,000 participation opportunities on 350 teams.

-On June 3, 2013, the Big Ten announced that Johns Hopkins University had been accepted as the conference’s first sport affiliate member.
-Johns Hopkins’ addition in men's lacrosse gave the Big Ten six institutions sponsoring the sport, allowing the debut of men’s lacrosse as an official conference sport and building on the Big Ten’s tradition of broad-based sports competition.
+On June 3, 2013, the Big Ten announced that Johns Hopkins University had been accepted as the conference's first sport affiliate member.
+Johns Hopkins' addition in men's lacrosse gave the Big Ten six institutions sponsoring the sport, allowing the debut of men's lacrosse as an official conference sport and building on the Big Ten's tradition of broad-based sports competition.
 On June 17, 2015, the conference announced that Johns Hopkins was accepted as a sport affiliate member for women's lacrosse beginning with the 2016-17 academic year.
 On March 23, 2016, the conference announced that Notre Dame will join the Big Ten for men's ice hockey beginning with the 2017-18 academic year.

-Nearly 120 years after its inception, the Big Ten remains a national leader in intercollegiate athletics on and off the field.
-Big Ten programs have combined to win nearly 340 team national championships and consistently take home individual honors for athletic and academic accomplishments, fulfilling the Big Ten’s mission of honoring legends and building leaders.
+More than 120 years after its inception, the Big Ten remains a national leader in intercollegiate athletics on and off the field.
+Big Ten programs have combined to win more than 450 team and 1,800 individual national championships, consistently taking home individual honors for athletic and academic accomplishments and fulfilling the Big Ten's mission of academic achievement and athletic success.